- 4 hours

 - Tower of London

 - 4 hours with a PhD or MA-level guide

 We will finish our introductory London tour with a deeper understanding of this nuanced capital.
-We’ll have journeyed across London both on foot and by boat and have gained a profound knowledge of how the city has evolved since its foundations.
+We’ll have journeyed across London and have gained a profound knowledge of how the city has evolved since its foundations.

 Tours operate rain or shine but it never hurts to have an umbrella on hand.

 Are there any additional costs for this tour?

 You are pre-paid for the tour, but there may be additional nominal costs - it is a good idea to keep some local currency on hand for this.
 You will also be using the tube on this tour and the best way to pay for this journey is with a contactless card.

 Yes!
 We have some excellent family-friendly expert guides who can appeal to the learning styles of children.
 Please book privately if you have children under 13.
 Feel free to provide us with information about your children such as favorite school subjects, and hobbies.
 This way we can match you with the best possible expert.

 This tour covers a lot of ground, including quite a few narrow alleys and cobbled streets, so is probably not our most suitable tour for wheelchair users.
 Please contact us for alternative suggestions.